belacmu/belacmu/README.md

 <h1 align="center"><b>Hey it's me, Caleb ✌️</b></h1>

-I'm finishing up a bachelor's degree in Applied Computer Technology, and looking for a place to work in 2024.

 <!--
 **belacmu/belacmu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.